First Steps

 To work with kamu

-$ mkdir my_workspace
+mkdir my_workspace

-$ cd my_workspace
+cd my_workspace

-$ kamu init
+kamu init

-As you’d expect the workspace is currently empty.
+As you’d expect the workspace is currently empty:

-Adding a dataset
+Creating a dataset

 One of the design principles of kamu

-is to always know exactly where any piece of data came from, so it never simply copies data - instead we create links to an external data (we’ll get into the details of that later).
-For now let’s create such link.
+is to know exactly where any piece of data came from.
+So it never blindly copies data around - instead we establish ownership and links to external sources.

 kind: DatasetSnapshot